 What Anthropology Brings to the Table

-Since Anthropology draws on knowledge generated across the liberal arts, as well as the life and earth sciences, it is the most ‘meta’ of all of the social sciences.
+Since Anthropology draws on knowledge generated across Arts and Sciences, including life and earth sciences, it is the most ‘meta’ of all of the social sciences.
 Anthropology graduates are known for being excellent writers and communicators who possess a deep appreciation of the cultural and biological diversity that characterizes the people and communities in our state, our nation, and the world.
 Anthropologists are capable of viewing even the most complex problems holistically, seeing how the diverse strands of cultural and technological uniqueness and innovation are intricately intertwined, making them highly sought after in education, museum and foundation settings, government, NGOs, non-profits, and the private sector.